jruizcabrejos/jruizcabrejos/content/post/accessible-frugality-barcelona-trash-collection-data-20250201/index.md

 </div>
 <figcaption>Figure 1.
 The beer was not found in the trash.
 Taken in Paris, France, 2022.</figcaption>

-In the city of Barcelona, Catalonia, there is a good chance you will find something interesting between the junk and laid waste.
+In the city of Barcelona, Catalonia, there is a good chance you will find something interesting in between the junk and laid waste.
 Every day people transiting the streets tend to partake on this activity (picking up "trash") for a few reasons.

 Some do it out of necessity, or desperation, as is the case of the [more than ~3,000](https://www.ecologiapolitica.info/recicladores-informales-barcelona/) <em>'trash scavengers'</em>{{< pagenote "_English_" />}} roaming among containers for pieces of metal and other scraps to make a living out of recycling.